Timor: Language, ethnic groups and religion

 Anthropologists identify eleven distinct ethno-linguistic groups in Timor.
-The largest are the Atoni of western Timor and the Tetum of central and eastern Timor.
+The largest are the Atoni of western Timor and the Tetun of central and eastern Timor.
 Most indigenous Timorese languages belong to the Timor–Babar branch of the Austronesian languages spoken throughout the Indonesian archipelago.
 Although lexical evidence is lacking, the non-Austronesian languages of Timor are thought to be related to languages spoken on Halmahera and in Western New Guinea.
 Some are so mixed that it is difficult to tell which family they descend from.

-The official languages of Timor-Leste are Tetum and Portuguese, while in West Timor it is Indonesian, although Uab Meto (also known as Dawan language) is the local Atoni language spoken throughout Kupang, South Central Timur and North Central Timur Regencies.
+The official languages of Timor-Leste are Tetun and Portuguese, while in West Timor it is Indonesian, although Uab Meto (also known as Dawan language) is the local Atoni language spoken throughout Kupang, South Central Timur and North Central Timur Regencies.
 Indonesian, a standardized dialect of Malay, is also widely spoken and understood in Timor-Leste.

 Christianity is the dominant religion throughout the island of Timor, at about 90% of the population.
 However, it is unequally distributed as West Timor is 58% Protestant and 37% Catholic, and Timor-Leste is 98% Catholic and 1% Protestant.
 Islam and animism make up most of the remainder at about 5% each across the island.